Emjayen/ntfw/README.md

   alone.
 This will, in the current implementation atleast, improve performance by virtue of reducing the amount of contention over some cache-lines.

-[^1]: This class of attack is mostly beyond the scope of any end-host solution and generally requires calling out to services such as CloudFlare.
-[^2]: In practice, the worst-case scenario is limited to a handful packets errorneously being classed as authorized under very circumstances.
+[^1]: In practice, the worst-case scenario is limited to a handful packets errorneously being classed as authorized under very circumstances.